Yinotheria: Australosphenida hypothesis and Yinotheria

+Other scholars have rejected Yinotheria, finding instead that Shuotheriidae is closely related to Docodonta outside crown Mammalia.

 Taxonomy

 In comparison to Metatheria and Eutheria, where there seems to be a better understanding on the relationships among taxa with substantial fossil evidence, Yinotheria has few fossils; mostly consisting of (with few exceptions) the jawbones and teeth.
 In addition, the group seems not to have been as diverse in their evolutionary history, in comparison to members of both Metatheria and Eutheria.
 Future analysis and better fossil remains could affect the membership of Yinotheria as well as rearranging and revising the relationships of stem-monotremes and crowned monotremes.